 Status update: I am currently working on the network side XID.
 Its halfway done and there is good news.
 When I send (passive) an SNDCP-XID with rfc1144 parameters to my blackberry 9000, I get my NSAPI accepted.
 I could not fully try it out yet because I do not create the comression entity yet and on opt of that the blackbarry 9000 still has problems to access the internt.
 But for now it seems to me that compression in general seems to be a very exclusive feature.
 Also interesting: When I turn of header compression on my K800i, I do not get the parameters accepted.
 The K800i only seems to support compression when it is explicitly enabled.

-#30 Updated by dexter over 2 years ago
+#30 Updated by dexter about 4 years ago

 Status update: Most of code is now in the review branch (i think gprs_sndcp.c is the only one that is still missing, this will follow tomorrow).
 Also finished the networks side XID.
 It now sends a XID to the phone.
 When it receives the answer it checks on it and creates the compression entities if necessary.

-#32 Updated by dexter over 2 years ago
+#32 Updated by dexter about 4 years ago

 - % Done changed from 70 to 90